Amar Akbar Anthony

-Amar Akbar Anthony is a 1977 Indian masala film directed and produced by Manmohan Desai and written by Kader Khan.
-The film stars an ensemble cast of Amitabh Bachchan, Vinod Khanna, Rishi Kapoor, Neetu Singh, Parveen Babi, Shabana Azmi, Nirupa Roy, Pran and Jeevan.
-The plot focuses on three brothers who get separated in childhood and are adopted by people of different faiths; Hinduism, Islam and Christianity.
-As fate would have it, the trio reunite by chance in adulthood and set out to seek revenge from the person who is responsible for their separation.
+Amar Akbar Anthony is a 1977 Indian Hindi-language masala film directed and produced by Manmohan Desai and written by Kader Khan.
+Released in India on 27 May 1977, the film stars an ensemble cast of Vinod Khanna, Rishi Kapoor, Amitabh Bachchan, Neetu Singh, Parveen Babi, Shabana Azmi, Nirupa Roy and Pran.
+The plot focuses on three brothers separated in childhood who are adopted by families of different faiths; Hinduism, Islam and Christianity.
+They grow up to be a police officer, a qawwali singer and the owner of a country bar, respectively.
 The soundtrack album was composed by Laxmikant-Pyarelal and the lyrics were written by Anand Bakshi.
-The film was released on 27 May 1977 and earned ₹155 million at the Indian box office, becoming the highest-grossing Indian film of that year, alongside Dharam Veer and Hum Kisise Kum Naheen.
+The film earned ₹155 million at the Indian box office, becoming the highest-grossing Indian film of that year, alongside Dharam Veer and Hum Kisise Kum Naheen.

 Religious tolerance became a landmark theme in Bollywood masala films, building on the masala formula pioneered a few years earlier by Nasir Hussain's Yaadon Ki Baaraat (1973).
 Amar Akbar Anthony also had a lasting impact on pop culture with its catchy songs, quotable one-liners, and the character of Anthony Gonsalves (played by Bachchan).
 It won several awards at the 25th Filmfare Awards, including Best Actor, Best Music Director and Best Editing.
 It was later remade in Tamil as Shankar Salim Simon (1978), in Telugu as Ram Robert Rahim (1980), and in Malayalam as John Jaffer Janardhanan (1982).
 In Pakistan, the film was unofficially remade in Punjabi as Akbar Amar Anthony (1978).

 Plot

-Amar Akbar Anthony is the story of three brothers separated in childhood who grow up in the families of different religions respectively and fate reunites them in adulthood.